GordoNice/fitsgeo/docs/user_guide.rst

 	:lines: 26-30
 	:language: python

-Here, ``p1`` is a general plane: a plane that is not vertical with axes. ``px1``, ``py1``, ``pz1`` --- special cases of planes vertical with $X$, $Y$ and $Z$ axis accordingly.
+Here, ``p1`` is a general plane: a plane that is not vertical with any axis. ``px1``, ``py1``, ``pz1`` --- special cases of planes vertical with $X$, $Y$ and $Z$ axis accordingly.
 If we provide ``vert`` parameter with vertical axis, only ``d`` parameter for plane equation has meaning, and other parameters in plane equation can be any.
 We can also define these special cases only using the general plane, not providing ``vert``.
-In this example we need planes only for visualization purposes and we don’t use them for cells definitions, but, as any other surface, plane can be used for cells definitions as well.
+In this example we need planes only for demonstration of feature and we don’t use them for cells definitions, but, as any other surface, plane can be used for cells definitions as well.
 Also, unlike to other surfaces, we don’t need to pass materials to planes, colors are set depending on vertical axis and for general plane it is a mix of colors.

 In the lines **32--75** we define surfaces from every class of ``surface`` module of FitsGeo.
 Every surface has common with other surfaces parameters and specific ones.
-One more ``void`` surface is defined:
+After that, one more ``void`` surface is defined:

 .. literalinclude:: examples/example1.py
 	:lineno-start: 77